viraptor/reverse-interview/README.md

 - What's the product/service schedule? (n-weekly releases / continuous deployment / multiple release streams / ...)
 - What happens after production incidents?
 Is there a culture of blameless analysis?
 - What are some ongoing challenges the team is experiencing that you are yet to resolve?
+- Do you employ any agile methodology?
+Is it scrum/kanban/waterfall?

 # The Company